bfbachmann/blang/docs/README.md

 ### Variable Declarations: `let`

-Variables can only be declared using the `let` keyword inside functions (i.e. there is currently no support for global or module-level variables).
+Variables can only be declared using the `let` keyword inside functions.There is currently no support for global or module-level variables.

 ```rust
 fn demo() {